lookstechnical/door-surgeon/content/pages/home.md

         description: No hidden fees – just clear, competitive pricing tailored to your needs.
       - heading: Customer Satisfaction Guarantee
-        description: Your happiness is our priority.
-We’ll go above and beyond to exceed your expectations.
+        description: The Door Surgeon is a family-owned business dedicated to repairing, installing, and maintaining doors and windows across West Yorkshire.
+          We’ve built our reputation on reliability, quality, and outstanding customer service.
   - heading: Door and Window Repairs
     color: "#fedede"
     layout: hero-left-image